Statutory Sick Pay reform unpacked: Top 10 questions from HR

 6. Do you expect SSP reform to impact grievance levels and how can organisations manage that risk?

-To manage this risk, he stressed the importance of clear and consistent communication.
-Employers should be transparent about how sickness absence is being managed and ensure that processes are applied fairly and consistently across the organisation.
+To manage this risk, organisations should focus on clear, consistent communication.
+Being transparent about how sickness absence is managed, and applying processes fairly and consistently across the organisation, is key to reducing conflict.

 7. Why is sickness absence higher in the UK than in the USA?